CSMaris/ProjectInfoSystems/README.md

 # ProjectInfoSystems
 Best prices prototype, installation and use instructions:

--Download the project at https://github.com/CSMaris/ProjectInfoSystems, or checkout the repository from here (without pushing any modifcations please)
+-Download the project at https://github.com/CSMaris/ProjectInfoSystems, or pull the repository from here (without pushing any modifcations please)

--Import the project in your Python editor (preferably PycCharm)
+-Import the project in your Python editor (preferably PyCharm)

 -Run the app module